Schedule & Calendar

 Late Pick Up Policy

 We understand that scheduling is tricky!
 However, when your child is left waiting for you this causes anxiety for him or her.
 Lateness also is hard on our wonderful teachers who have other commitments after classes end.
 We will give everyone a 10 minute window following the end of class to pick up children.
 This window, we hope, will allow for any time constraints you may encounter when coming to pick up.
-In the past, we have had parents abuse this 10 minute window, stretching it to 30 and sometimes 45 minutes.
-For this reason, we are instituting a late fee.
+Following this pick-up window, we charge a late fee.
 We will charge $1 for every minute you are late after the first 10 minutes.
 To verify the time you pick up, we will photograph your child with the digital clock in the preschool.
-This photograph will be sent to Katrina and you will be expected to pay your late fee with your next tuition payment.
+This photograph will be sent to the directors and you will be expected to pay your late fee with your next tuition payment.

 Medical and Health Policy